Kill Your Wi-Fi Dead Zones! The Best Mesh Systems for Your Home - using multiple routers together, you can easily blanket your home with connectivity

 After my many tests and hours of deep thinking about each of their pros and cons, the Eero and the Netgear Orbi tied for my top pick.

-At $399 for a three-pack, the Eero is more expensive but its app was easiest to use and most reliable.
-At $300 for a three-pack, the Orbi is more affordable, provides stellar speeds and offers most of the same features—just in a less compelling app.
+A three-pack, the Eero is more expensive but its app was easiest to use and most reliable.
+A three-pack, the Orbi is more affordable, provides stellar speeds and offers most of the same features—just in a less compelling app.
 Plus, Netgear now offers both a mesh base station and access point that double as Alexa smart speakers.
 The speaker quality is impressive, and why have two cylinders in your kitchen when you can just have one?
 Netgear has also teamed up with AT&T and Verizon to sell Orbis directly to broadband customers.

 The biggest shopping question you’ll likely have is how many access points you really need.
 If you have a multilevel home or one with brick or concrete walls, a three- or four-pack is the way to go.
 For single-level apartments or condos, Mr. Higgins suggests starting out with two.
 You can always add another later to demolish that last remaining Wi-Fi death trap and maintain your new job title: Master of the Mesh.